1. Definitions and Interpretation

-5.12 a list of URLs starting with a referring site, any activity on Our Site, and the site You exit to;
+5.12 a list of URLs starting with a referring site, any activity on Our Site, and the site You exit to.

-6. How We May Use Your Data
+6. How We Might Use Your Data

 6.1 All personal information is processed and stored securely, for no longer than is necessary having regard to the reason(s) for which it was originally requested and collected.
 We will comply with Our obligations and safeguard Your rights under the GDPR at all times.
 For more details on security see section 7, below.